 Let’s consider app/startup development stages on the example of our company.

-Then we test and stabilise the first version of the project: find defects (bugs), remove them, improve the app, prepare it for release.
+Then we test and stabilize the first version of the project: find defects (bugs), remove them, improve the app, prepare it for release.
 This stage usually requires one month.

 An important advantage of our work is the fact that we provide our clients with marketing support before the release as well as make configuration of tracking of the most important data for project results analytics.